 |

-were delivered to them in August 1943.
+The first batch was delivered in August 1943.

 Due to material shortages however, the full order was never delivered.